auth0/docs/articles/migrations/guides/passwordless-start.md

 ### 1. API calls from your backend

-For any calls from your backend to the `/passwordless/start` endpoint, your call must include the client secret as an attribute.
+For any calls from your backend to the `/passwordless/start` endpoint, your call must include the client secret as a parameter.

 If making a POST request directly to `/passwordless/start`, include the `client_secret` as part of the payload: